 Interested teachers must complete a Fellowship application (applications now closed), and participants will be selected by The Merwin Conservancy’s Education Programs Committee.
 The selected Fellows will be notified in early March.

-For updates about this program, please sign up for our Fellowship mailing list.
+For updates about this program, please visit The Merwin Conservancy’s blog.

 THE INSTITUTE: June 20-24, 2018, Maui, Hawaii